- Reference Number: HEY-743/2020

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

 This leaflet has been produced to give you general information about your medication.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 You have been given this leaflet because you have been prescribed a medicine that is “unlicensed”.
 This leaflet aims to answer most of the frequently asked questions relating to the use of “unlicensed” medicines.

 Medication licensing in the UK

 Before a medicine can be widely used in the UK, it must first be granted a license.
 While no medicine is completely safe, a license indicates all the proper checks have been carried out and the benefits of a medicine are believed to outweigh the risks.
 This license is also known as a marketing authorisation.
 The license says what conditions the medicine has been approved to treat.

 What is ‘Off-Label’ use of medication?

 Off-label’ use means that the medicine has a license for treating some conditions, but that the manufacturer of the medicine has not applied for a license for it to be used to treat your condition.
-In other words, the medicine has not undergone clinical trials to see if it is effective and safe in treating your condition.
+In other words, the medicine may not have undergone clinical trials to see if it is effective and safe in treating your condition.

 An unlicensed medicine is one that does not have a product license in the UK.